rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 Then $f(X) = 1 + 2 \times -3 = -5$ since the operators required by $\text{foldEqn}$ are well defined for $\Nb$.
 \end{tcolorbox}

-\motivdef it is the single source of truth for an equational definitions that can vary over operand types: scalars, polynomials, curve points, wires and state via build.
+\motivdef it is the single source of truth for an equational definition that can vary over operand types: scalars, polynomials, curve points, wires and state via build.
 Examples of equations are gate constraint polynomials, grand product polynomials, quotient polynomial, $\plookup$  compression equation, etc.

 When implemented in a programming language such as rust, it is possible to use type variables / generics to define a function over $T$, without having an explicit syntax tree data structure of the $Eqn$'s grammar.